NIAGADS/niagads-viz-monorepo/README.md

 * Create and publish (push) a temporary branch for the release

+Edit the `Storybook` `package.json` versions for the `@niagads` packages with new releases to match new versioning and commit.
+This must be done first, otherwise the old storybook `package.json` will be in the tag.

 To publish first increment the versions using lerna

 ```bash